-Fellowships awarded to UH Hilo students support future environmental leaders’ graduate studies
+Fellowships awarded to six UH Hilo students support future environmental leaders’ graduate studies

-Profile photos of six fellows with logos of UH Hilo and the Hau‘oli Mau Loa Foundation.
+Portraits of six fellows out in the environment.
+Logos of UH Hilo and the Hauʻoli Mau Loa Foundation.

 Hauʻoli Mau Loa fellows from UH Hilo are, from top left, new graduate students Anna Ezzy, Bronwyn Kay, and Kalena Shiroma, and bottom row, second-year graduate students Kūpono Aguirre, Matthew Dye, and Avalon Paradea.
-(Courtesy profile photos)
+(Courtesy portraits)

 There are also three returning fellows in their second year of graduate studies.